Judgement in the age of AI: The role of the designer

 The advantage

-When a freelancer defines before designing, tools become assets, not threats.
+When a freelancer defines before designing, tools become assets rather than threats.

 AI supports expression.